erikvdheide/BAQM-Thesis---Tip-Mining/README.md

-# BAQM Thesis Tip Mining
+# MSc Thesis Business Analytics & Quantative Marketing - Tip Mining
 *Erik van der Heide.
-Erasmus University Rotterdam 2021-2022.*
+Erasmus University Rotterdam 2021.*

 This repository contains all files used for my master thesis "TipBERT: Extracting Tips from Customer Reviews in E-commerce Using BERT".